 - Focused-Attention Meditation Techniques: While both mindfulness and concentration are important for every meditation practice, individual meditation techniques may favor one of these two components over the other. focused-attention meditation techniques are known for using the concentrative aspect of meditation to stabilize the mind on a particular object of focus.
 Meditation practices that instruct individuals to continuously watch their breath, repeat a mantra, or focus on an image would be considered focused-attention meditation techniques.

-- Open-Monitoring Meditation Techniques: Where as focused-attention techniques are largely concerned with the concentrative component of meditation, open-monitoring meditation practices emphasis the other practice component of mindfulness.
-A meditator who uses a technique that falls within the open-monitoring meditation category would want to stay open and aware of their experience without attachment or judgement.
-Just as one watches the waves of an ocean come and go, one practicing with an open-monitoring meditation technique would want to watch as sensory and mental stimuli does the same.
+- Open-Monitoring Meditation Techniques: Whereas focused-attention techniques are largely concerned with the concentrative component of meditation, open-monitoring meditation practices emphasize the other practice component of mindfulness.
+A meditator who uses a technique that falls within the open-monitoring meditation category would want to stay open and aware of their experience without attachment or judgment.
+Just as one watches the waves of an ocean come and go, one practicing an open-monitoring meditation technique would want to watch as sensory and mental stimuli do the same.

-- Analytical Meditation Techniques: Analytical meditation should be considered a vital component to any meditation practice and can be used in supplementary fashion to either a focused-attention or open-monitoring technique.
+- Analytical Meditation Techniques: Analytical meditation should be considered a vital component of any meditation practice and can be used in a supplementary fashion to either a focused attention or open-monitoring technique.
 In analytical mediation, meditators consciously reflect on important questions, and challenge misperceptions, in a way that helps them cultivate positive personal qualities, increases their understanding of spiritual truths, and allows them to make changes at the emotional and cognitive levels.
 One primary target of analytical meditation for spiritual aspirants is to disassociate the true self from the ego.